-The sampling of PSU and dwellings was done by a randomized probability proportional to size (RPPS), systematic sample of the list of PSUs within each stratum, using the sampling rates based of the sample allocation and sample size determinations.
-The random start used for systematic sampling determines both the PSUs selected as well as the dwellings selected within PSUs.
+The sampling of PSU was done by using randomized probability proportional to size (RPPS) systematic method of sampling within each stratum using the sampling rate determined from the sample allocation.
+It should be noted that the random start used for systematic sampling determines both the PSUs to be selected as well as the dwellings to be selected within PSUs.
 New samples of dwellings within PSUs are selected as needed simply by advancing the random start.